semgrep/semgrep/README.md

 $ semgrep --config=r2c path/to/repo
 ```

-Or try `semgrep` in your browser: [https://semgrep.live](https://semgrep.live/).
+Or try Semgrep in your browser: [https://semgrep.live](https://semgrep.live/).

 ## Overview

 ### Key features

-* **Language aware**: `semgrep` parses source code into Abstract Syntax Trees (ASTs), so it understands function calls, method and class definitions, conditionals, and more.
+* **Language aware**: Semgrep parses source code into Abstract Syntax Trees (ASTs), so it understands function calls, method and class definitions, conditionals, and more.
-  * Unlike regexes, `semgrep` won't get tripped up matching things you don't care about in comments or string literals.
+  * Unlike regexes, Semgrep won't get tripped up matching things you don't care about in comments or string literals.
-* **Fast**: Static analysis should take seconds to minutes, not hours or days.
+* **Fast**: Speedy enough to run on every build, commit, or file save.
-* Does **not** require compilation, run on source code directly.
+* **Batteries included**: Leverage hundreds of preexisting security checks for popular languages and frameworks in the community [registry](https://semgrep.live/r), including coverage for the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
-* **Handles multiple languages**: No need to learn and maintain multiple tools for your polyglot environment (e.g. ESLint, find-sec-bugs, rubocop, gosec, ...)
+* **Handles multiple languages**: No need to learn and maintain multiple tools for your polyglot environment (e.g. ESLint, find-sec-bugs, rubocop, gosec, ...).
-* **Intuitive rule syntax**: Don't spend hours or days learning a tool's complicated DSL syntax. `semgrep` lets you search for code like you'd write it, with a few helpful abstractions.
+* **Easy to tweak**: Rules look like the code you’re searching, no static analysis PhD required.
+* Does **not** require compilation, Semgrep runs on source code directly.
-* **Easy to integrate**: Run `semgrep` in your CI/CD pipeline regardless of what tools and services you use.
-Run via CLI or Docker and output `--json`.
+* **Easy to integrate**: Highly portable and many CI and git hook integrations already exist.
+Run via CLI or Docker, output `--json` and pipe results into whatever system you want.

 ### Language support